ratatui/ratatui-website/src/content/docs/tutorials/hello-world.md

 ## Create a TUI application

-Let's replace the default console application code which `cargo new` created with a Ratatui application which displays a colored message the middle of the screen and waits for the user to press a key to exit.
+Let's replace the default console application code which `cargo new` created with a Ratatui application which displays a colored message in the middle of the screen and waits for the user to press a key to exit.

 Note: a full copy of the code is available below in the